SoftDevGang/login-form-tdd-ui-kata/_Requirements/LoginDialogRequirements.md

 ### More UI Elements

 * Dialog title or page title or border title is "Login to Clean Code Center"
-* The Code Cop logo is displayed on top of the dialog, centered.
+* The Code Cop logo is displayed on top of the window, centred.
+See [ApplicationLogo](./ApplicationLogo.gif).
-* The message "Welcome to Clean Code Center!" is displayed, centered below the logo.
+* The message "Welcome to Clean Code Center!" is displayed, centred below the logo.

 ### Styling

 * Background color is white.
-* Border around dialog is 1px dashed, with colour #cccccc.
+* Border around everything is 1px dashed, with colour #cccccc.
 * Welcome text is 'Trebuchet MS', Trebuchet, Arial, Verdana, Sans-serif, with colour #cc6600 (orange), size 15 pt.
 * All other text is Georgia, Serif, with colour #333333, size 12 pt.
 * Error messages are prefixed with little red error icon, form of an (X).